Queens: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into CUNY Queens College.
+This is the go-to guide for getting into Queens University of Charlotte.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to Queens, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown Queens statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out CUNY Queens College on CampusReel to see what it’s really like here.
+Also, make sure to check out Queens University of Charlotte on CampusReel to see what it’s really like here.
 If you're interesting in transferring to Queens, the read our transfer guide.
 You can also use the below calculator to help determine your likelihood of acceptance at Queens

-CUNY Queens College’s average GPA is 3.6.
-CUNY Queens College does require GPA.
-This average GPA means CUNY Queens College is very selective.
+Queens University of Charlotte’s average GPA is 3.42.
+Queens University of Charlotte does require GPA.
+This average GPA means Queens University of Charlotte is very selective.
 Often times, schools in this range are trying to increase their selectivity and “prestige”.
-We can’t read the minds of Queens application readers, but they likely want to increase the average GPA from 3.6 to 3.78 this year - to play it safe, we recommend striving for the 3.78 GPA.
+We can’t read the minds of Queens application readers, but they likely want to increase the average GPA from 3.42 to 3.59 this year - to play it safe, we recommend striving for the 3.59 GPA.

 *BEFORE CONTINUING PLEASE NOTE: GPA and “prestige” DO NOT mean a college is right for you.
-CUNY Queens College may seem amazing on paper, but you may hate it...
+Queens University of Charlotte may seem amazing on paper, but you may hate it...
 That’s why 700,000 students transfer colleges every year - they end up going to the wrong school.
 It’s crucial to watch the videos on CampusReel and make sure you can envision yourself on Queens’s campus.
 These Queens admission statistics do not sufficiently tell you what a college or university is like.

-Last year CUNY Queens College’s acceptance rate was 40.44.
+Last year Queens University of Charlotte’s acceptance rate was 67.12.
 However, check out how the acceptance rate has changed over time.

-As you can see, CUNY Queens College is getting more and more difficult to get into.
+As you can see, Queens University of Charlotte is getting more and more difficult to get into.
 If this trend continue it’s likely that Queens will be even more competitive by the time you apply.

 Acceptance rate alone does not indicate your likelihood for getting into Queens - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.